Operation Blowdown

 Operation Blowdown was an explosives test carried out in the Kutini-Payamu jungle of Australia's Cape York Peninsula in 1963, to simulate the effects of a nuclear weapon on tropical rainforest.
 It was conducted by the Australian Army, the Department of Supply, and the Defence Standards Laboratory with participation from the United Kingdom, Canada and United States.
-In addition, blast effects on military material, field fortifications, supply points, and foot and vehicle movement were examined in a rain forest environment.
+In addition, blast effects on military material, field fortifications, supply points, and foot and vehicle movement were examined in a rainforest environment.

 A spherical charge of 50 ST of TNT was detonated on a tower 136 feet above ground level and 69 feet above the rainforest canopy.
 After the explosion, troops were moved through the area (which was now covered in up to a metre of leaf litter), to test their ability to transit across the debris.
-In addition, obsolete vehicles and equipment left near the center of the explosion were destroyed.
+In addition, obsolete vehicles and equipment left near the centre of the explosion were destroyed.

 Although never officially stated, there is speculation that the test intended to determine the feasibility of using nuclear weapons in clearing the jungles of Vietnam, at a time of Australia's increasing involvement in the Vietnam war starting in 1962.

 United States participation included the establishment of pressure measurement equipment and the loan of photographic and instrumentation equipment, some of which had been used in the 1962 Project Plowshare.

 Preparations

 The construction of the base camp and test area was provided in part by the 24th Construction Squadron, Royal Australian Engineers.
 At ground zero, a straight sided tower was constructed to suspend a sphere of TNT charges.
 The charges were tins of 41 pounds of remelted and cast TNT from 155-mm shells.
 The final sphere contained a total of 2,438 TNT and 70 CE/TNT booster canisters resting on 408 support blocks with a diameter of approximately 13 feet.
 Extreme care needed to be taken during construction since damage or air gaps might have caused jetting or deformation of the blast wave.

 The section of rainforest selected was typical of North Queensland and contained 70 different tree species of varying sizes.
-Four lanes centered on the tower were set up with instrumentation and one 200-foot wide lane was cleared of vegetation except for select trees to study the impact with varying distances from ground zero.
+Four lanes centred on the tower were set up with instrumentation and one 200-foot wide lane was cleared of vegetation except for select trees to study the impact with varying distances from ground zero.
 Furthermore, approximately 17,000 trees were catalogued to determine the effects of the blast.
 Military equipment including light and heavy weapons, mortar pits, ammunition, trenches, aerial masts, wireless communication equipment and cables were also positioned around the blast site, complete with simulated troops.